martapla/Mid-Term-Project/readme.md

-### Project description:
+## Project description:

+Website to clone:
 [https://circle-agency-35d27e.webflow.io/]

-## You’ll be building a website for a fictional web design company.
+### You’ll be building a website for a fictional web design company.
 This includes a few pages:
 * A "Home" page,
 * A “Project” page,
 * A "Contact" page with a form.

-## Some of the challenges you’ll have to complete will be the following:
+### Some of the challenges you’ll have to complete will be the following:
 * Adding navigation between the pages.
 * Making all the fields in the contact form required before being able to submit it.